terratrax/k8s-bootcamp/README.md

 5. Logout or disconnect your SSH session and log back in to load the aliases and group membership you just configured.

-6. Enable helm (meta-package manager for Kubernetes).
-Helm is like apt or yum, but for Kubernetes - it makes your life easier but its good to understand what is happening under the covers as well.

-    ```microk8s enable helm3```

  ***See https://microk8s.io/docs/getting-started for more information***

 ### Add additional cluster members (optional)

- ###
+1. Repeat the basic node setup steps on the node you wish to join to the cluster

+2. On the first node you configured (we will call this the "master node"), enter the following:

+    ```microk8s add-node```

+    Copy the command/output provided

+3. Run the command from the above step on the node you wish to join to the cluster

+***Note: You can repeat these steps for as many nodes as you would like to join***

-4) Enable helm (meta-package manager for Kubernetes).
-Helm is like apt or yum, but for Kubernetes - it makes your life easier but its good to understand what is happening under the covers as well.
+### Enable helm (meta-package manager for Kubernetes)

+***Helm is like apt or yum, but for Kubernetes - it makes your life easier but its good to understand what is happening under the covers as well.***

+1. From the master node, enable helm:

-   microk8s enable helm
+    ```microk8s enable helm3```

-5) Create
+### Configure the NFS storage provider

-5) Set up NFS storage on the cluster.
-This will allow for pods (containers or groups of containers) to move between the nodes in your cluster seamlessly while keeping access to the same storage.
-We will use helm for this:
+***This will allow for pods (containers or groups of containers) to move between the nodes in your cluster seamlessly while keeping access to the same storage.***

+1. Use helm to easily configure the NFS storage and set it as the default for pods to use:

+    ```
+    $ helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/
+    $ helm install nfs-provisioner nfs-subdir-external-provisioner/nfs-subdir-external-provisioner \
+        --set nfs.server=<YOUR NFS SERVER IP> \
+        --set nfs.path=/exported/path
+        --set storageClass.defaultClass=true
+    ```